GeorgeSolorio/appStoreClone/README.md

 You can find the Service class in the [Service](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Service) folder

 ## Third party services: SDWebImage
-We used [SDWebImage](https://github.com/SDWebImage/SDWebImage) to help us download and display images in a simpler and intuitive way
+We used [SDWebImage](https://github.com/SDWebImage/SDWebImage) to help us display fetched images in a simpler and intuitive way